twigvs/AI-Phishing-Email-Detection/README.md

 - Ensure each person edits different notebooks.

 ## License
 This project is for assessment within Swinburne University of Technology, Australia.
-Contributors are